 Objectives

-- Describe the epidemiology and mechanisms contributing to increased cardiovascular disease risk among persons with HIV, including the effects of chronic inflammation, immune activation, and aging.
+- Describe the epidemiology and mechanisms contributing to increased cardiovascular disease risk among people with HIV, including the effects of chronic inflammation, immune activation, and aging.

-- Discuss traditional and HIV-specific cardiovascular risk factors that may influence long-term health outcomes in persons with HIV.
+- Explain traditional and HIV-specific cardiovascular risk factors that may influence long-term health outcomes in people with HIV.

 - Identify the impact of antiretroviral therapy, comorbid conditions, and social determinants of health on cardiovascular risk management in HIV care.

-- Summarize the results of the REPRIEVE trial on preventing cardiovascular disease in persons with HIV.
+- Outline the results of the REPRIEVE trial on preventing cardiovascular disease in people with HIV.

-- Apply interdisciplinary strategies to optimize cardiovascular risk reduction in persons with HIV, including prevention, screening, lifestyle interventions, and pharmacologic management.
+- Describe interdisciplinary strategies to optimize cardiovascular risk reduction in people with HIV, including prevention, screening, lifestyle interventions, and pharmacologic management.

 Agenda